Line: Lines are marks made by a pointed tool: brush, pencil, pen, etc. Lines can vary in width, direction, curvature, length, or color.

 I chose this picture because you can see the texture really good thats in the tree.

-Space refers to distances or areas around, between, or within components of a piece.
+Space: Space refers to distances or areas around, between, or within components of a piece.
 Space can be positive (white or light) or negative (black or dark), open or closed,shallow or deep, and two-dimensional or three-dimensional.

 I chose this painting because there is a lot of space in between the cracks and this picture looks Three-dimensional.